-36. Where we are not able to obtain a certificate of good conduct, the social care team manager must consider all of the information available prior to making a decision.
-If there is sufficient information available, the social care team manager may decide to grant registration, although we need to ensure that we have received all other relevant information, such as information from a DBS check.

-- 37. In making the decision, the social care team manager should consider how long a person has been in this country.
+- 36. Where we are not able to obtain a certificate of good conduct, the Regulatory Inspection Manager must consider all of the information available prior to making a decision.
+If there is sufficient information available, the Regulatory Inspection Manager may decide to grant registration, although we need to ensure that we have received all other relevant information, such as information from a Dis closure and Barring Service (DBS) check. - 37.
+In making the decision, the Regulatory Inspection Manager should consider how long a person has been in this country.
 A few years may provide sufficient information but if it was only a few months, it is unlikely that we will have enough background information to make a fitness decision. - 38.
 If inspectors do not think they have sufficient information relating to the applicant, they should ask the applicant for any other information to support their application.
 If none is forthcoming, the inspector should consider refusing registration as the applicant is unable to demonstrate their fitness. - 39.
 Refusal will mean the applicant is disqualified from applying in future.
 However, if someone writes to ask us for written consent to apply, we are likely to allow them to do so if it is on these grounds alone.
 Normally we require applicants to live here for at least 12 months before we will reconsider any application, and longer in some circumstances such as where there are no employer references. - 40.
 If applicants provide us with a certificate of good conduct after we grant registration, we will treat this in the same way as any other information we receive in relation to a person's continued fitness.
-See paragraphs 241-247 for more information about making individual fitness decisions. - 41.
+See paragraphs 232-238 for more information about making individual fitness decisions. - 41.
 The Application team will obtain a certified translation of a certificate of good conduct or of any other information provided in another language.
-The Application team hold information about who we use for such translations and verify the qualifications of those we ask to translate. - 42.
-If inspectors have questions about whether the certificate of good conduct is satisfactory, they should discuss this with their team manager and the Social Care Compliance team.
+The Application team hold information about who we use for such translations and verify the qualifications of those we ask to translate.

+42. If inspectors have questions about whether the certificate of good conduct is satisfactory, they should discuss this with their team manager and the Social Care Compliance inspector.